CyberInt/redux-reuse/README.md

 ##### Example

-Lets say you have two types of tabs somewhere in your app, and you want to specify in action, which tab should react on thi action.
+Lets say you have two types of tabs somewhere in your app, and you want to specify in action, which tab should react on this action.

 ```js
 import tab from 'reducers/tab';